jyanagi/k8s/01_configure_k8s_cluster.md

 >
 >Run 'kubectl get nodes' on the control-plane to see this node join the cluster.

-To verify that the worker node(s) have joined the k8s cluster, issue the `kubectl get nodes` command and you should now see the worker node(s) joined:
+To verify that the worker node(s) have joined the k8s cluster, issue the `kubectl get nodes` command on the control node and you should now see the worker node(s) joined to the cluster:
 | NAME           |  STATUS   |  ROLES          |  AGE |  VERSION  |
 |:---------------|:----------|:----------------|:-----|:----------|
 | u-k8s-cp01     |  NotReady |  control-plane  |  8m  |  v1.26.1  |